The Trollenberg Terror: Plot

-On the Swiss mountain Trollenberg, one of three student climbers is suddenly killed, his head ripped from his body.
+On the Swiss mountain Trollenberg, one of three climbers is suddenly killed, his head ripped from his body.
 Two sisters, Anne and Sarah Pilgrim, a London mind-reading act, are travelling by train to Geneva when Anne faints as the train passes the mountain.
 Upon waking, Anne insists that they must get off at the next stop.

 UN troubleshooter Alan Brooks, in the same train compartment as the sisters, is going to Trollenberg's observatory to meet with Professor Crevett.
-Crevett goes on to explain that, despite many climbing accidents, no bodies are ever found, and an always-stationary radioactive cloud is regularly observed on the mountain's south face.
-Brooks mentions similar incidents that took place in the Andes three years earlier, just before a similar radioactive cloud vanished without a trace.
-Local rumors circulated that something was living in the heavy mist.
+Crevett goes on to explain that, despite a series of climbing accidents, no bodies are ever found, and an always-stationary radioactive cloud is regularly observed on the mountain's south face.
+Brooks mentions similar incidents that took place in South America in the Andes three years earlier, just before a similar radioactive cloud vanished without a trace.
+Local rumors circulated that something was alive in the heavy mist of the cloud.

 Anne is giving a mind-reading demonstration at the nearby hotel when she "sees" two men in a base camp hut on the mountain.
 Dewhurst is asleep when the other man, Brett, under some kind of mental compulsion, walks outside as the cloud envelopes the hut.
 Anne suddenly faints again.
-Brooks phones the hut—-Dewhurst answers, screams and then the connection suddenly goes dead.
+Brooks phones the hut, Dewhurst answers, screams, and then the connection suddenly goes dead.

 A rescue party, including Brooks, climbs up to the camp hut looking for both men.
 Anne, in a trance-like state, urges the rescuers to stay away.
 Inside the hut, the rescuers discover that everything is frozen solid, despite the door being locked from the inside.
-Dewhurst's body is found under a bed, its head missing.
+Dewhurst's body is found under a bed with its head missing.
 A spotter plane arrives and circles overhead, and a man is spotted a half mile away.
 The first rescuer finds a rucksack at that location with a severed head inside.
 He is set upon and killed by Brett, who also kills the second rescuer when he arrives.